 The user journey of the app is as simple as,

-👉 The landing page categorize the demos by technologies/framework/concepts
+👉 The landing page categorizes the demos by technologies/framework/concepts

-👉 Clicking on any of the circles helps drilling down to the list of demos available for that category
+👉 Clicking on any of the circles helps to drill down to the list of demos available for that category

 Accessing a demo(that's me 😃)

 Any reference links for further reading